-On May 19, 2017 (the "Closing Date"), the Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with SE, SEG, CenStar, CenStar Operating Company, LLC, Oasis, Oasis Power, LLC, the Provider Companies, the Major Energy Companies and Perigee Energy, LLC, each subsidiaries of Spark HoldCo, the "Co-Borrowers"), entered into a senior secured borrowing base credit facility (the "Senior Credit Facility") in an aggregate amount of \$120.0 million , which replaced the Prior Senior Credit Facility (defined below).
-The Verde Companies became Co-Borrowers upon the completion of our acquisition of the Verde Companies.
-On November 2, 2017, the Company and Co-Borrowers entered into an amendment to the Senior Credit Facility, which entitled the co-borrowers to elect to increase total commitments under the Senior Credit Facility to \$200.0 million .
-In connection with any such increase in commitments, the various limits on advances for Working Capital Loans, Letters of Credit and Bridge Loans increased accordingly.
-On November 30, 2017, we exercised the accordion feature in the Senior Credit Facility, expanding commitments to an aggregate amount of \$185.0 million .
-On January 11, 2018 and January 23, 2018, we exercised the accordion feature in the Senior Credit Facility for an additional \$10.0 million and \$5.0 million , respectively, in commitments by existing lenders.
-These exercises of the accordion feature of the Senior Credit Facility brought total commitments under the Senior Credit Facility to \$200.0 million .
+On May 19, 2017 (the "Closing Date"), the Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with SE, SEG, CenStar, CenStar Operating Company, LLC, Oasis, Oasis Power, LLC, the Provider Companies, the Major Energy Companies and Perigee Energy, LLC, each subsidiaries of Spark HoldCo, the "Co-Borrowers"), entered into a senior secured borrowing base credit facility (as amended, the "Senior Credit Facility") in an aggregate amount of \$120.0 million , which replaced the Prior Senior Credit Facility (defined below).
+The Verde Companies and HIKO became Co-Borrowers upon the completion of our acquisition of the Verde Companies and HIKO, respectively.
+On November 2, 2017, the Company and Co-Borrowers entered into the first amendment to the Senior Credit Facility, which entitled the co-borrowers to elect to increase total commitments under the Senior Credit Facility to \$200.0 million .
+On November 30, 2017, January 11, 2018 and January 23, 2018, the Company and Co-Borrowers exercised the accordion feature in the Senior Credit Facility, bringing total commitments under the Senior Credit Facility, which entitles the Company and Co-Borrowers to elect to increase total commitments to \$200.0 million .
+On July 17, 2018, the Company and Co-Borrowers entered into the second amendment to the Senior Credit Facility, which entitles the Company and Co-Borrowers to elect to increase total commitments to an aggregate amount of \$250.0 million .
+In connection with any such increase in commitments, the various limits on advances for Working Capital Loans, Letters of Credit and Bridge Loans increase accordingly.
+In addition, the second amendment to the Senior Credit Facility extended the maturity date to May 19, 2020.
+Initial commitments under the Senior Credit Facility as amended, are \$192.5 million .

-As of March 31, 2018, there was \$106.5 million outstanding under the Senior Credit Facility, and there was approximately \$43.8 million available borrowing capacity (which includes a \$49.7 million reduction for outstanding letters of credit).
+As of June 30, 2018, there was \$102.0 million outstanding under the Senior Credit Facility, and there was approximately \$36.3 million available borrowing capacity (which includes \$61.7 million of outstanding letters of credit).

-The Senior Credit Facility will mature on May 19, 2019, and all amounts outstanding thereunder will be payable on the maturity date.
+The Senior Credit Facility, as amended, will mature on May 19, 2020, and all amounts outstanding thereunder will be payable on the maturity date.
 Borrowings under the Bridge Loan sublimit will be repaid 25% per year on a quarterly basis (or 6.25% per quarter), with the remainder due at maturity.
+As of June 30, 2018, there were no Bridge Loans outstanding.

-Subject to applicable sublimits and terms of the Senior Credit Facility, borrowings are available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans up to \$200.0 million ("Working Capital Loans"), and bridge loans up to \$50.0 million ("Bridge Loans") for the purpose of partial funding for acquisitions.
-Borrowings under the Senior Credit Facility may be used to refinance loans outstanding under the Prior Senior Credit Facility, pay fees and expenses in connection with the current Senior Credit Facility, finance ongoing working capital requirements and general corporate purpose requirements of the Co-Borrowers, to provide partial funding for acquisitions, as allowed under terms of the Senior Credit Facility, and to make open market purchases of the Company's Class A common stock.
+Subject to applicable sublimits and terms of the Senior Credit Facility, as amended, borrowings are available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans up to \$250.0 million ("Working Capital Loans"), and bridge loans up to \$62.5 million ("Bridge Loans") for the purpose of partial funding for acquisitions.
+Borrowings under the Senior Credit Facility may be used to pay fees and expenses in connection with the current Senior Credit Facility, finance ongoing working capital requirements and general corporate purpose requirements of the Co-Borrowers, to provide partial funding for acquisitions, as allowed under terms of the Senior Credit Facility, and to make open market purchases of the Company's Class A common stock and Series A Preferred Stock.